Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/B _ Modular Division.md

 Xi = (x′+i⋅m′) (mod m)for i = 0 .... g−1

-Summarizing, we can say that the number of solutions of the linear congruence equation is equal to either g = gcd(a,n) or to zero.
+Summarizing, we can say that the number of solutions of the linear congruence equation is equal to either g = gcd(a,m) or to zero.

 ### Solution with the Extended Euclidean Algorithm

 We can rewrite the linear congruence to the following Diophantine equation:

-a⋅x + m⋅k = b, where x and k are unknown integers.
+a⋅x + m⋅k = c, where x and k are unknown integers.

-The method of solving this equation is described in the corresponding article Linear Diophantine equations and it consists of applying the Extended Euclidean Algorithm.
+The method of solving this equation is described in [Linear Diophantine equations](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/Math/Linear%20Diophantine%20Equations.md) and it consists of applying the Extended Euclidean Algorithm.